Head Coach Donald Rollman

 Assistant Coach Brian Shirley

-Coach Coach Brian Shirley, in his fourth year with the Peninsula College men’s basketball program, brings almost 20 years of high school coaching experience to the Peninsula staff.
-Shirley's contribution to the Pirate basketball staff has helped the Pirates reach the playoffs three straight years.
+Coach Brian Shirley enters his ninth year with the Peninsula College men’s basketball program, making him the senior member of that coaching staff.
+He brings almost 20 years of high school coaching experience to the Peninsula staff.
 A former Port Angeles High School standout, he also played on a traveling club team for Peninsula College prior the Pirates returning to the intercollegiate ranks in 1997.
 After graduating from Peninsula, he went on to get his bachelor’s degree from Western Washington University.
 Upon returning to Port Angeles he has been involved with the Port Angeles High School basketball programs working under multiple head coaches, including WIAA Hall of Famer Lee Sinnes where he specialized in teaching and coordinating defenses.